Submissions

 Authors who publish with this journal agree to the following terms:

-- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License (CC BY 4.0) that allows others to share the work with appropriate credit (notably, an acknowledgement of the work's authorship and initial publication in this journal).
-If you would prefer to publish your work under an alternative Creative Commons License, please indicate this in the Comments for the Editor box when submitting, providing reasons for your request.
+1. Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License (CC BY 4.0) that allows others to share the work with appropriate credit (notably, an acknowledgement of the work's authorship and initial publication in this journal).

 Peer Review